EssiasSouza/sap-basis-learning/SAP-basics.md

 # SAP Basics learning

 - Consultants - Specialist that knows how to configure through `customizing` panel the functions asked by `key users` in the project.
-- ABAP Developer - A ABAP developer responsible to develop functions that the consultant doesn't achieve to do using the `customize` interface.
+- ABAP Developer or ABAP contaultant - A ABAP developer responsible to develop functions that the consultant doesn't achieve to do using the `customize` interface.
 - Key users - Users from the company that knows the business and their areas and are responsible to inform what is needed.

 ### Kinds of SAP Project